fshowalter/movielog-archive/reviews/dangerous-mission-1954.md

 Matt, now revealed as a cop working for the New York District Attorney’s office, sets out after Paul.
 Of course, Louise somehow ends up going with him.
 There’s some great location photography, and everything culminates in a showdown inside an ice fissure.
 It’s a scene that would have looked great shot in a real ice cave.
 Instead, the soundstage artifice is all the more glaring.
 You’ll be hard-pressed not to laugh.

-Like I said, _Dangerous Mission_ is not a good movie.
+As I said, _Dangerous Mission_ is not a good movie.
 The convoluted script and uneven production values see to that.
-But fans of Vincent Price should enjoy him here if for nothing else than the outfit he wears for the square-dance scene.
+But fans of Vincent Price should enjoy him here, if only for the outfit he wears for the square-dance scene.